 Getting Around Xiamen

-You will likely be ready to start exploring in the late afternoon.
+Based on the early Xiamen Airlines flight, you will be ready to start exploring in the late afternoon.

 Hulishan Fortress 胡里山炮台

 Start your tour of Xiamen with a little bit of history – Hulishan is in the south of Xiamen Island and most famous for its many cannons on display, including 2 historic German 28cm Krupp cannons, the largest and some of the most well preserved coastal artillery in the world.
 The Germans themselves apparently don’t own any of these themselves and were trying to persuade the Chinese to sell these back to them.

 This fortress was once an important post in China’s defence outpost, and you have a lovely view of the Dadan and Erdan islands from here.
 You might notice that it has a fair bit of western influence in terms of architecture and design.

 Also curious are the many banyan trees all around the fortress with their great big roots perched atop the stone – it’s quite a sight.